balena-io/debugging-masterclass/README.md

 * `--pager-end`/`-e` - Jump straight to the final entries for a unit.
 * `--all`/`-a` - Show all entries, even if long or with unprintable characters.
-This is especially useful for displaying the service container logs from applications when applied to `balena.service`.
+This is especially useful for displaying the service container logs from user containers when applied to `balena.service`.

 A typical example of using `journalctl` might be following a service to see what's occuring.
 Here's it for the Supervisor, following journal entries in